 Annie Marshall is Veggie Annie, a local, organic caterer.
 She’s been making yummy stuff from Common Market supplies for more than two decades and has served on the Board for about half that time.
 She’s hooked on Badger Lip Balms, drinks Dublin Roasters’ fair trade coffee, and is currently sighing over the cafe’s fabulous Pecan Bars, in the bakery case.
 And she adores co-ops, ours in particular!
 She gets all fired up about how lucky we are to have such an excellent, forward-thinking co-op as our community, providing a model of a different way to do business.
 She has been happily knitting the same sweater for two years and can’t imagine what she’ll do next, if she ever finishes it.
 Maybe some yoga.
 Annie has a daughter, who considers the Common Market to have been her second home when she was little.

-Sasha Crum, Board Secretary - Term expires in 2020
+Evan Rosenberg, Board Secretary - Term expires 2021

 John Beutler, Board Director - Term expires in 2020